ronakupadhyaya/Pokemon-auction/README.md

 	- To implement `LocalStorage` you should use `db.query` to write a query that looks for a `user` given its' `username` and `password`.
 	- **Bonus:** Using [`bcrypt`](https://www.npmjs.com/package/bcrypt) hash the passwords when they're stored in your database
 1. Implement a `POST /login` route that redirects to `/dashboard` on success and `/login` on failure
-1. Implement a `POST /register` route that checks if username is already take and if `req.body.password` & `req.body.password2` match.
+1. Implement a `POST /register` route that checks if username is already taken and if `req.body.password` & `req.body.password2` match.
 If no modifications were made to the `register.hbs` file, then your `req.body` will have the following keys:
     - `username`
 	- `password`
 	- `password2` (password confirmation)